Board of Directors

 Anne-Sophie Spérisen, economist,

 has been President and CEO at SOLO Swiss SA in Biel since 2011.
 She has extensive experience in the export industry in the United States and Switzerland.
 She is a member of the non-parliamentary commission SME Forum and a board member of the Chamber of Industry and Trade of the Canton of Jura.
 Anne-Sophie Spérisen holds a Master of Science of the University Neuchatel.

 Reto Wyss, economist,

 has been Central Secretary at Schweizerischer Gewerkschaftsbund (Swiss Federation of Trade Unions) since 2017.
 Prior to that, he lived in Finland for six years and held different positions in the private sector.
-He represents the Swiss Federation of Trade Unions amongst others in the EFTA Consultative Committee, the Board of Directors of Reka as well as the Federal Statistics Committee.
+He represents the Swiss Federation of Trade Unions amongst others in the EFTA Consultative Committee, the Board of Directors of Reka and in the committee of Solidar Suisse.